GROWING STRAWBERRIES IN GROW BAGS

 Planting

-Strawberries require a well-drained soil that is high in organic materials.
+Strawberries require well-drained soil that is high in organic materials.
 Potting mix can be used, but before putting the mix in the grow bags, you should add compost to it.
 It’s also a smart idea to apply a small amount of fertilizer that has 10% nitrogen, 10% phosphorus, and 10% potassium, or NPK 10-10-10, as it will add more nutrients.
 A mixture of coco coir or peat moss, with perlite, vermiculite, compost, or worm castings, is another excellent potting mixture.

 This potting soil is not only reasonably priced, but it also has adequate drainage and functions as a healthy growing medium in general.
 To promote good water drainage, some grow bags have very big drainage holes; the grower should cover the drainage holes with flat rocks (to prevent soil from leaking out of the bag) before filling the grow bag with potting mix.

-The potting mixture must be poured into the side pocket openings as well.
-Although compost and NPK fertilizer are typically more than enough, the gardener can add a slow-release organic fertilizer to the soil at this point.
 After placing a strawberry plant in each pocket of the holes, the top soil layer should be covered with the plants.
 Make sure to avoid burying the crown, or the area above the roots.
 The grow bag should now be placed in direct sunlight with the soil lightly yet firmly compacted around the roots.

 Watering

 After extra water runs out of the bottom of the bag, the grower should water the plants again thoroughly.
 If a proper potting mix is used, the water will drain well because the bottom has drainage holes.
 Also, the gardener should water both the plants in their pockets and those in the topsoil layer.
-Strawberry plants require a lot of moisture, however, if the liquid remains in the soil, the roots will rot.
-Because of this, the grower needs to make sure the soil is not wet.
-The bushes will soon flower, and the berries will be available for picking 4-6 weeks after blooming.

 Only fully red berries should be harvested by the gardener.
 Strawberry grow bags are an economical, space-saving, simple, and enjoyable way to obtain these appealing berries in their fresh, succulent, delicious, and home-grown form.
 In addition to tasting significantly better than strawberries grown commercially, strawberries grown in grow bags and pots can be highly attractive.